cbernet/fcc-ee-higgs/sync/nunubb/README.md

 python acoplanarity.py
 ```

-You may now simply insert your acoplanarity code to make sure why it matches.
+You may now simply insert your acoplanarity code to make sure that it matches.
 If not, you may use `pdb` for interactive debugging.